 - Content quality can vary

-- Lacks strong brand identity
+- Lacks strong identity (still evolving)

-- Might feel inconsistent
+- Can feel inconsistent at times

 So… good in some ways, a bit rough in others.